Multicellular Systems Biology

 - Group members

-1997 PhD MRC National Institute for Medical Research at Mill Hill, London (UK).
-"Cis-regulatory mechanisms of the Hox genes in mouse development.
-Lab of Dr. Robb Krumlauf".
+1997 - PhD MRC National Institute for Medical Research at Mill Hill, London (UK).
+"Cis-regulatory mechanisms of the Hox genes in mouse development."

-July 2006 ICREA Research Professor and Group Leader at the Centre de Regulació Genòmica, Barcelona (Spain).
+2006 - Group Leader at the Centre de Regulació Genòmica, Barcelona (Spain), and ICREA Research Professor.

 The goal of our group is to bring together an interdisciplinary team of scientists to focus on the research of a particular complex system – development of the vertebrate limb.
 We aim to understand it both at the level of gene regulatory networks, and at the level of the physical interactions between cells and tissues.